-Subsequent to initial recognition, the Company classifies its financial instruments in the following categories: loans and receivables, AFS financial assets, and other financial liabilities.
+Subsequent to initial recognition, the Company classifies its financial instruments in the following categories: financial assets and financial liabilities at FVPL, loans and receivables, held-to-maturity investments, AFS financial assets, and other financial liabilities.
 The classification depends on the purpose for which the instruments are acquired and as liabilities were incurred or whether they are quoted in an active market.
 Management determines the classification of its financial instruments at initial recognition and, where allowed and appropriate, re-evaluates this classification at reporting date.